blazej222/PG-HWLD/README.md

 In order to use TextCaps `tensorflow-gpu 1.2.1` must be installed, with `cuda_8.0.61` and `cudnn-5.1`.

-If some of the packages fail to install or throw errors, try copying them from the `Lib` directory from virtual environments bundled with this repository.
+If some of the packages fail to install or throw errors, try copying them from the `Lib` directories of virtual environments bundled with this repository under `resources/python/`.

 ## Using models